ushanakg/SimpleTweet/README.md

   * [ ] User can **take favorite (and unfavorite) or reweet** actions on a tweet
 * [x] User can view more tweets as they scroll with infinite pagination
 * [ ] Compose tweet functionality is build using modal overlay
-* [ ] User can **click a link within a tweet body** on tweet details view.
+* [x] User can **click a link within a tweet body**.
 The click will launch the web browser with relevant page opened.
 * [x] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.org/android/Using-Parceler).
 * [ ] Replace all icon drawables and other static image assets with [vector drawables](http://guides.codepath.org/android/Drawables#vector-drawables) where appropriate.
 * [ ] User can view following / followers list through any profile they view.